TH-57 Retires to National Naval Aviation Museum

 Key Takeaways:

-• The U.S. Navy has officially retired its Bell TH-57 “Sea Ranger” training helicopter after decades of service in rotary-wing instruction.
+• The U.S. Navy has retired the Bell TH-57 “Sea Ranger” helicopter after decades of service as its primary rotary-wing instruction platform.

-• Introduced in the late 1960s, the TH-57 was extensively used for advanced helicopter training, particularly at Naval Air Station Whiting Field, shaping generations of naval aviators.
+• Introduced in the late 1960s, the TH-57 was crucial for advanced helicopter training, particularly at NAS Whiting Field, shaping generations of naval aviators.

-• The TH-57 is being replaced by the newer TH-73A “Thrasher,” which features updated avionics and a revised training curriculum, as part of a modernization effort.
+• The TH-57 is being replaced by the modern TH-73A “Thrasher” as part of a Navy-wide training modernization effort, featuring updated avionics and a revised curriculum.

-• One of the retired aircraft made its final landing at the National Naval Aviation Museum in Pensacola, Florida, where it will be preserved as part of the museum's collection.
+• The final TH-57 made its last landing at the National Naval Aviation Museum in Pensacola, Florida, where it will be preserved.

 See a mistake?
 Contact us.